 Alternatively, in a Contributory Negligence state, if the Plaintiff is in any way at fault, even a mere 1%, they can be barred from seeking a recovery.
 Speak with one of our attorneys about the laws in your specific jurisdiction.

 Let Us Help You Pursue Justice in Your Product Liability Lawsuit

 Have you or a loved one been hurt by a defective product?
 Give Montlick & Associates, Attorneys at Law a call for your Free Consultation.
-With 35 years of experience in handling all types of personal injury cases and a team of attorneys and affiliated co-counsel in various states, you can rest easy and focus on getting your life back in order if we handle your case.
+With 36 years of experience in handling all types of personal injury cases and a team of attorneys, you can rest easy and focus on getting your life back in order if we handle your case.**

 * Legal services are provided by Montlick & Associates, P.C. and local associated law firms at no additional cost to you depending on the jurisdiction and any specialized experience required.
 For more information click here.